astroHaoPeng/ERAU_AE313_HaoPeng/README.md

 Codes for AE 313 Fall 2023.

+Check our Canvas page for other learning materials.

-`git` is a program to help do file versioning.
+`git` is a program to help do code/file versioning.

 All committed changes to the codes here can be traced in commit history.